Letter Grade to Percentage Converter

 | F | 0-59% | Varies | Failing |

 The phrase representative value matters here.
 A letter grade is usually a range, not one exact percentage.
 That means an A is not always one fixed number like 95.
-It can be anywhere from 93% to 96% on the standard scale.
+It can be anywhere from 93% to 96% on the common scale.
 Likewise, a B+ is generally somewhere between 87% and 89%.
 That is why some people searching for letter grades and percentages want a chart, while others want a converter that gives them one simple answer.

 When schools publish only the final letter and not the exact numerical score, the midpoint is often used as a practical estimate.
 For example, if someone says they earned a B, many people roughly treat that as 84% to 85%.
 That estimate is useful for planning, scholarship checks, or transcript comparisons, but it is still only an estimate unless the school publishes the exact percentage.